-- Waterstays, side stays and forestay every maximum 10 years or 15.000 NM. - Beam stop cable to forward, outside beam under trampoline every maximum 15 years. - Diamond spreader stays on the mast every maximum 15 years. - Structural Dyneema lines, as in backstay, trampoline, and safety cable every maximum 7 years.
+- Waterstays, side stays and forestay every maximum 10 years or 15.000 NM. - Beam stop cable to forward, outside beam under trampoline every maximum 15 years. - Diamond spreader stays on the mast every maximum 15 years. - Structural Dyneema lines, as in backstay, trampoline, and safety cable every maximum 7 years. - Safety cables every maximum 15 years.
+Regular visual control is strongly recommended.

-The above listing of exchange intervals is the recommendations from the Dragonfly yard, and is not an extension of the 2-year warranty committed from when the boat was new.
+The above listing of exchange intervals is the recommendations from the Dragonfly yard and is not an extension of the 2-year warranty committed from when the boat was new.